atomtables/atom-stack/friendman/friendMessageDataInfo.md

 chat with a friend, a user will go to `/chatting/<username>`.
 The user will be unable to chat with a user until they have sent a friend request, and the friend request has been accepted.

-## Message
-Every person will communicate with their friends, and these messages will be sent and stored on the other side.
-If the user is online, messages will be sent directly to their user with the same JSON layout.
-Otherwise, if they are not online, the messages will be stored in the database.
-The database will only hold 100 messages from each friend before deleting the earlier messages.

-* Each item will be in a dictionary in the list.
-  * **user**: the username of the person who sent the message
-  * **date**: the epoch time when the message was sent
-  * **message**: the message information

-Message information will be stored in the database as a python list.
-An example of this is shown below.

-    [
-        {
-            "user": "atomtables",
-            "date": 1234567890,
-            "message": "this is testing",
-        },
-        {
-            "user": "atomchairs",
-            "date": 1234567890,
-            "message": "ok got it",
-        },
-    ]